team-isabela/QnA/README.md

-# sdc
+# QnA
-Repository for Team Isabela's API
+Database for Atelier Q&A API.